I'm an architect and one of the web's leading specialist careers doctors.

 My approach is grounded in the varied experience I have of working in and around architectural practice in the UK, Europe, India, and Australia.

 As well as practising architecture (in both small and large firms), I've worked as a client representative, funder, competition juror, lecturer and architectural journalist.
 And I also have

 experience of working on a broad range of different projects beyond architecture, from being funded to research the effectiveness of government investment programmes in the built environment,

 right through to designing and building my own house.

 My working life so far is proof of my belief in (and enthusiasm for) the idea that there are many ways to work with an architectural training – and as a careers consultant I really enjoy the

-For many years, my architects career doctor column has been the best read architecture careers guidance on the web and in print, published since 2007 by Building Design (BD), and from 2015 with the Architects Journal, as the AJ coach.
+For many years, my careers columns have been the best-read architecture careers guidance on the web and in print.
+I've been tackling architects' careers issues since 2015 as the